 More about Gabrielle Le Roux

-In 2001, recovering from NGO burn-out, Gabrielle began to try a new kind of engagement, combining portraits drawn from life and first-person stories as a way of documenting social issues, while paying tribute to people whose lives were committed to social change.
-This work became progressively more collaborative and from 2006 Gabrielle began inviting people to write directly onto their portraits whatever they wished to say about themselves.
-The longer stories are in the form of text, voice, or video.
-The work is rooted in the conviction that we change each other’s lives with our stories, and that people who speak firsthand about an issue are the ones who should be listened to most closely.
+In 2001, recovering from NGO burn-out, Le Roux began to try a new kind of engagement, combining portraits drawn from life and first-person stories as a way of documenting social issues while paying tribute to people whose lives were committed to social change.
+This work became progressively more collaborative and from 2006 Le Roux began inviting people to write directly onto their portraits whatever they wished to say about themselves.
+The longer stories may be in text, voice or video.
+The work is rooted in the conviction that we change each other’s lives with our stories and that people who speak firsthand about an issue are the ones who should be listened to most closely.

 Initially as a result of close friendships, since 2007 much of Le Roux’s work has been in collaboration with trans and intersex activists, mostly in the global south, in Southern and East Africa, Mexico and also Turkey.
 The Proudly African & Transgender portraits and stories, and the Proudly Trans in Turkey videos are claimed by the movements that birthed them and continue to be used widely on and offiline as creative interventions to unsettle the gender binary.

 Le Roux is also an award-winning film-maker, Reclaiming Intersex, made with intersex activist Nthabiseng Mokoena won an Audience Award at TranScreen Film Festival in Amsterdam 2019.

 Le Roux draws portraits from life and, since 2006, has invited each person to write what they want to say about themselves directly onto the drawing.